 In November 2017, he extended his contract with Stade Toulousain for a further three seasons

-In June 2018, he is selected to play with the French Barbarians who face the Crusaders and the Highlanders in New Zealand.
+In June 2018, he was selected to play with the French Barbarians who faced the Crusaders and the Highlanders in New Zealand.
 He captained the side in both games from the back of the scrum.